 The Lakehill Soccer Association, as it is now known, was founded in 1956 by a few Arsenal F.C. supporters.
-Len Bridgeman, Saanich councilor Bob Gillespie and businessman John Pierre to name a few, were looking for a place where there sons could play.
+Len Bridgeman, Saanich councilor Bob Gillespie and businessman John Pierre to name a few, were looking for a place where their sons could play.
 What started out as an organization for the youth of the area, has now grown to include a mini program and a full senior program.
 The club now boasts a complete program from 5 year old girls and boys to O'30 & O'40 Women's & Men's teams totaling over 900 players.

 Supporting the founder’s favourite club’s colours, Lakehill adopted the red and white stripes worn by Arsenal at the time.
 Lakehill club quickly became a powerhouse on Vancouver Island and a winning tradition was created.
-One of the most successful teams the club produced was the Lakehill Islanders/Jadresko’s, wining numerous Provincial Championships and finishing runners-up at the Nationals on two occasions.
+One of the most successful teams the club produced was the Lakehill Islanders/Jadresko’s, winning numerous Provincial Championships and finishing runners-up at the Nationals on two occasions.

 One notable player to come out of Lakehill is Ian Bridge, a member of Canada's '86 World Cup Team and now coach of Canada's Woman's World Cup U-20 Team.
 After lifting many trophies as a Lakehill player, Ian went on to play for the Seattle Sounders (in the now defunct NASL) as well as in various teams in Europe.

 In 2006, Lakehill Soccer celebrated its 50th Anniversary.

 We hope that as you view these photos, and read through a few of the names of players listed here, that you can consider the history of the ground you're playing on.
 The efforts, successes (and losses) you enjoy as you take part in the Lakehill family of members will build history for players many years to come.